No-deal Brexit guidance: Providing legal services in the EU

 - At present UK lawyers can provide services in EU member states on a temporary basis using their home state qualification (a practice known as fly-in, fly-out or FIFO).
 Following a no deal Brexit, the provision of such services will no longer be automatically permitted, and UK lawyers will have to ensure that they are in compliance with the national law of the EU/EFTA state concerned.
 It is also possible that immigration controls will be put in place between the UK and EU/EFTA states following a no deal Brexit.
 Under such circumstances, solicitors will have to ensure that they possess the appropriate visa and/or work permit in advance.

-- Law firms with existing operations in the EU/EFTA should review their existing structures are in keeping with national company law and professional rules for legal practice in that country for third-country lawyers.
+- Law firms with existing operations in the EU/EFTA should review if their existing structures are in keeping with national company law and professional rules for legal practice in that country for third-country lawyers.

 - Branches of UK LLPs or other entities should review whether they can continue operating in the relevant EU/EFTA state, or restructure to become a national structure/branch of a firm headquartered in another EU/EFTA state.